Skip to content

 Measures are usually displayed as numeric values in visualizations like charts and tables.

-3. Add measure modal window will appear, allowing you to configure the measure.
+5. The Add measure modal window appears, allowing you to configure the measure.

 • The Table and Column fields are predefined based on your selection.